Swedish Lakes

 It’s not about motivation; it’s about discipline

-If you sit on the couch waiting for motivation to arrive, things will never happen.
+Things will never happen if you sit on the couch waiting for motivation to arrive.

 Separate the planning and execution phases